What to know about the Seahawks after Day 2 of NFL free agency

 Rashaad Penny, Travis Homer move on

-While Seattle was re-constructing its defensive line, its running back spot simply took a few big hits as both Rashaad Penny and Travis Homer agreed to sign with other teams.
+While Seattle was re-constructing its defensive line, running back took a few big hits as both Rashaad Penny and Travis Homer agreed to sign with other teams.

 Penny, the Seahawks’ first pick in the 2018 draft whose career was marked by frustrating bouts with injury mixed with tantalizing glimpses of greatness, agreed to sign with the Philadelphia Eagles on a one-year deal worth up to $2.1 million, according to multiple reports.

-Homer, a sixth-round pick in 2019 who was both a valuable backup running back who also served in the third-down/two-minute role and was a key special teams player, agreed to a two-year deal with the Bears, according to the NFL Network.
+Homer, a sixth-round pick in 2019 who was both a valuable backup who also served in the third-down/two-minute role and was a key special-teams player, agreed to a two-year deal with the Bears, according to the NFL Network.
 Homer’s deal was reported to be worth up to $4.5 million.

 Penny confirmed his departure via Twitter on Tuesday night, stating: “Seattle, I’m forever grateful … thank you for accepting me with open arms.
 It will always be love.”

 Penny’s contract with the Eagles was a far cry from the one-year contract that ultimately paid him $5.6 million had in 2022 with the Seahawks.
 But the dollar among also surely reflected the wariness teams had about his durability.

 After a good start to the season — 346 yards in the first five games and a 6.1 yard-per-carry average — the injury bug bit again as Penny was lost for the season with an ankle injury.
 Coach Pete Carroll said at his end-of-season news conference that the team expected Penny to be fully recovered for the 2023 season.